 Peppercorn plants are light feeders.
 In the spring, when growth begins to increase, you can give them a fertilizer for blooming plants with a 7-9-5 balance of nutrients.
 Fertilize every two weeks throughout the summer, and discontinue feeding in the fall and winter months.

-Varieties of Peppercorn Plant
+Peppercorn Plant Varieties

-Within the species, there is one variegated cultivar of peppercorn plant worth growing for the unusual and exotic plant hobbyist.
-Piper nigrum albo variegatum features large creamy white splashes on its heart-shaped leaves, and produces the same peppercorn fruits as the standard variety.
-Like many variegated plants, peppercorn albo vines are less vigorous than the standard cultivar.
+There is only one variegated cultivar of peppercorn plant worth growing for the unusual and exotic plant hobbyist.
+'Piper nigrum albo variegatum' features large creamy white splashes on its heart-shaped leaves and produces the same peppercorn fruits as the standard variety.
+However, like many variegated plants, peppercorn albo vines are less vigorous than the standard cultivar.

 Peppercorn Plant vs. Piper Lolot